Electronic symbol for the resistor

 How to Best Source Basic Electronic Symbols

 Having a clear understanding of basic electronic symbols and their functions will aid you in designing and developing electronic boards and systems.
-Armed with this knowledge, you can better source components and devices for your projects.
-However, if efficiency and accuracy are on your list of requirements, then you should probably opt for the largest online parts library that provides free footprints and symbols for your design, such as the TIP3055 and TIP2955 BJT equivalents shown below.
+With this knowledge, you can better source components and devices for your projects.
+However, if efficiency and accuracy are on your list of requirements, then opt for the largest online parts library that provides free footprints and symbols for your design, such as the TIP3055 and TIP2955 BJT equivalents shown below.

 Commonly used BJT transistor pair